Dhghomon/easy_rust/README.md

 You wrote x
 ```

 It takes our input and gives it back, and it even knows that we typed `x`.
 But it doesn't exit the program.
 The only way to get out is to close the window, or type ctrl and c.
-Let's change the `{}` to `{:?}` in `println!` to get more information (you could also use `dbg!(&input_string)` if you like that macro).
+Let's change the `{}` to `{:?}` in `println!` to get more information (or you could use `dbg!(&input_string)` if you like that macro).
 Now it says:

 ```rust
 Please type something, or x to escape: